 \subsubsection{Performance comparison between GUROBI and the integer L-shaped method.}

-In this experiment, we compare the performance between methods for solving the TT-VS-DCA model: a direct approach utilizing the default settings of GUROBI, and the integer L-shaped method (denoted as IL method) with valid inequalities.
-Our stopping criteria include: (i) achieving an optimality gap tolerance of 5\%, and (ii) reaching a 2-hour computation time limit.
+In this experiment, we compare the performance between methods for solving the TT-VS-DCA model: a direct approach utilizing GUROBI, and the integer L-shaped method (denoted as IL method) with valid inequalities.
+Our termination criteria include: (i) achieving an optimality gap tolerance of 5\%, and (ii) reaching a 2-hour computational time limit.

 In Table \ref{tab:algorithm_comparison}, we present the results of 12 instances, stating the objective value, computational time and the relative optimality gap.
 It can be observed that that the proposed IL method obtains solutions with smaller objective function values in all instances with respect to the solutions obtained by GUROBI.
 While GUROBI demonstrates smaller optimality gaps in smaller instances, such as $instance\_g\_1$ and $instance\_g\_7$, it requires longer computational times.
 As the size of instances increases, however, the superiority of the IL method over GUROBI becomes more evident.
 For example, when sloving $instance\_g\_5$ and $instance\_g\_10$, GUROBI struggles to find a good-quality solution within 2 hours.
 Although the IL method cannot achieve an optimality gap of less than 5\% for $instance\_g\_6$, $instance\_g\_11$, and $instance\_g\_12$ within two hours, it produces solutions with lower objective values than those generated by GUROBI in the same computational time.
-Overall, our proposed exact solution method has a significant advantage over GUROBI when addressing medium-sized problems.
+Overall, our proposed exact solution method has a significant advantage over GUROBI when addressing medium-scale problems.